taiz2908/taiz2908/README.md

 --------------------------------------

 📜 About Me
 👋 Hi there!
-I'm Ibraur Ahemad, a DevOps Engineer passionate about automating cloud infrastructure and improving CI/CD pipelines.
+I'm *****, a DevOps Engineer passionate about automating cloud infrastructure and improving CI/CD pipelines.
 With experience in AWS, Kubernetes, and modern DevOps tools, I help organizations streamline deployments and optimize cloud environments.

 📚 Education
 🎓 B.Tech – [Your University]